 - Protein powder or collagen

-- Place peanut butter, honey and vanilla in a bowl and microwave for about 20 seconds.
-Then give it a good mix.
+- Combine liquid ingredients: Place the peanut butter, honey and vanilla in a microwavable medium bowl and microwave for 20 seconds.
+Taste and add more honey or vanilla to reach desired taste.

-To store breakfast cookies, simply place in an airtight container or zip top bag and keep in the fridge.
-The cookies will keep for up to 2 weeks if stored properly in the fridge.
+- To store: Simply place in an airtight container or zip top bag and keep in the refrigerator.
+The cookies will stay for up to 2 weeks if stored properly in the fridge.

 Optional Mix In’s: 1/4 cup mini chocolate chips, chopped almonds, raisins, pumpkin seeds, protein powder, flaxseeds

 - Roll the mixture into 8 balls and place the balls on a baking tray lined with parchment paper.
-Press the balls flat slightly and place them in the fridge for at least an hour to set.
+Press the balls flat slightly and add any extra desired toppings.
+Place them in the fridge or freezer until set.